ReactiveDrop/reactivedrop_translations/CONTRIBUTING.md

 ## How to test your translation before submitting it
 - Go into Steam - Library - Alien Swarm: Reactive Drop, right click and choose Properties.
 In the Language tab select the language you are translating into.
 - Copy your files into respective folders in `C:\Program Files (x86)\Steam\steamapps\common\Alien Swarm Reactive Drop\reactivedrop\resource`.
+- ATTENTION: Every file in the resource folder is UTF-16LE encoded, whereas all files in this repo are UTF-8 encoded.
+You need to change the encoding of the files before you copy them over.